 Arrive into Belize City and grab a quick connecting flight to Placencia.
 Spend the afternoon strolling along the beach and the town’s famous sidewalk.
 For dinner, try the tapas and fusion fare served up at Maya Beach Hotel Bistro.
-Then head back to the sidewalk after dark, and enjoy some time mingling with locals and tourists alike at the Barefoot Beach Bar.
+Then head back to the sidewalk after dinner, and enjoy some time mingling with locals and tourists alike at the Barefoot Beach Bar.

 Day 2: Way Down upon the Monkey River

 Take a snorkel trip to Laughing Bird Caye and enjoy a picnic lunch on this tiny little gem of an island.
 If you happen to be here during whale-shark season, swap out the Laughing Bird Caye trip for a chance to snorkel or scuba dive with the world’s largest fish.

 Venture into the Mountain Pine Ridge area, staying either at Hidden Valley Inn or Blancaneaux Lodge.
 Visit the ruins at Caracol and climb to the top of the tallest man-made structure in Belize.
-Stop at the Rio Frio Cave and Río on Pools on your way back from the ruins.
+Stop at Río on Pools on your way back from the ruins.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.